10 Days Egypt Itinerary: Ancient Wonders & Local Treasures

 In the late afternoon, our driver took us to a charming local place called Om Kulthum Café.
 It was a small, laid-back café with a cozy vibe, and they served the freshest mango and guava juice perfect for cooling down after a hot afternoon.

-As the weather cooled down, we visited Luxor Temple, located right in the heart of the city.
-Unlike Karnak, which was used for religious ceremonies, Luxor Temple was more about celebrating kingship and royal power.
-It was originally built by Pharaoh Amenhotep III and later expanded by Ramses II, with contributions from other rulers like Alexander the Great.
-One of the unique things about Luxor Temple is that it blends multiple layers of history in one place.You’ll see Egyptian carvings, Roman additions, and even an active mosque built directly into the temple walls.
+As the weather cooled down, we visited Luxor Temple, located in the heart of the city.
+Unlike Karnak, which served primarily religious ceremonies, Luxor Temple focused more on celebrating kingship and royal power.
+Pharaoh Amenhotep III originally built the temple, and Ramses II later expanded it, with contributions from other rulers, including Alexander the Great.
+One of the most unique aspects of Luxor Temple is how it brings together multiple layers of history in one place.
+You’ll see ancient Egyptian carvings, Roman-era additions, and even an active mosque built directly into the temple walls.

 Day 7 – Hot Air Balloon Over Luxor & West Bank Exploration